anoixis/cookies/README.md

 No.

-It would be possible to build session handling using cookies on top of FIG Cookies but it is out of scope for this package.
+It would be possible to build session handling using cookies on top of Tank Cookies but it is out of scope for this package.